 How to Use Personal Values to Measure Emotional Intelligence

-Emotional intelligence (EI) skills have are a great indicator of success (and failure) in both life and business more so than IQ.
+Emotional intelligence (EI) skills are a great indicator of success (and failure) in both life and business more so than IQ.
 Yet, many of us are reluctant to believe that by learning and building EI skills, it can drive positive results in all aspects of our lives.
 EI is often looked at as too ‘fluffy’ and unmeasurable.

 I’m here to tell you that the idea of not being able to measure EI is a myth.
 Unlike IQ, EI is measured by qualitative data.
 There is no score for EI, but there are ways to measure the strength and weaknesses of a person’s EI, based on their values, whether those values are good or bad, and how true they live by those values.